Managing New Product Development (NPD)

 - Effective ideation from both customers and prospects, and internal stakeholders to ensure the best alignment with strategic priorities and market opportunities.

-This may well result in more ideas than can be delivered so NPD must have effective demand management.
+This may well result in more ideas than can be delivered so New Product Development must have effective demand management tools.
 This provides a single point of entry for all ideas and proposals and enables:

 - Effective capturing and assessment of ideas and the screening out of those that are misaligned, ineffective or otherwise not appropriate.

-- The completion of standardized business cases with comprehensive cost / benefit analysis and the identification of performance metrics and targets.
+- The completion of standardized business cases using comprehensive cost / benefit analysis tools to identify performance metrics and targets.

 - Evaluation and validation of proposals by product and portfolio managers to ensure alignment with strategic objectives, the capability to deliver, and the sufficiency of expected performance targets.